Jim Hegan: Recognition for handling pitchers

 Hegan's pitch-calling skills continued to be made evident as, the Indian's pitching staff would lead the American League in earned run average every year from 1948 to 1951.
 In 1951 and 1952, the Indians' pitching staff would have three 20-game winning pitchers.
 Cleveland pitchers gave Hegan credit for part of their success.

 Cleveland Indian Hall of Fame pitcher Bob Feller was quoted as saying,"He was one of the best defensive catchers in baseball history.
 Jim called a good game.
 We disagreed rarely.
 Jim was very good at keeping pitchers calm."

 Another Hall of Fame pitcher, Bob Lemon said of Hegan, "When I first started pitching, I used to shake him off sometimes.
 Invariably, they'd get a hit.
 So I stopped shaking him off."

 In 1954, Hegan would again lead the Indians' pitching staff to the lowest earned run average in the league and committed only 4 errors in 137 games played as, the Indians won the American League pennant with a then-record 111 victories in a 154-game season.
 The Indians would eventually lose to the New York Giants in the 1954 World Series.
 Hegan would once again guide the Indians' pitching staff to the league's lowest earned run average in 1956 as, the Indians boasted three 20-game winning pitchers for the third time during his career.

-After the Indians
+Later playing career

 After the 1957 season, Hegan was traded to the Detroit Tigers.
 He was traded several more times before ending his playing career with the Chicago Cubs in 1960 at the age of 39.